FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 3. 'netconf-notifications', 'netconf-messages', 'netconf-events', and 'cli-messages', 'gnmi-messages': Sifting appenders that split logs per node ID that is set in the marker of the logs.
-Logs are written to different subdirectories under 'log' directory and they are identified by their node ID.
+Logs are written to different subdirectories under 'log' directory, and they are identified by their node ID.
 The rolling file appender is applied.
 4. 'restconf': Appender used for writing of RESTCONF messages into 'log/restconf.log' file.
 The rolling file appender is applied.